 - Rebuild a healthy credit line

 - Make major purchases, including cars and housing

 - Keep their most valued possessions

 But while the benefits of filing are numerous, they can only help you if your case is handled properly.
 The federal court system strongly recommends against representing your own case, stating:

 “The rules are very technical, and a misstep may affect a debtor’s rights. […] Bankruptcy has long-term financial and legal consequences — hiring a competent attorney is strongly recommended.”

 If there are any errors — even what seems to be a minor mistake — the integrity of the entire case could be compromised, and your case could be dismissed.
 A single missed deadline or forgotten document could have dramatic repercussions.
-It is absolutely critical that you are represented by a skilled and qualified lawyer.
+It is absolutely critical that a skilled and qualified lawyer represents you.

 At Young, Marr & Associates, our legal team has more than 20 years of experience handling thousands of cases in Bala Cynwyd and throughout Montgomery County.
-In many instances, our clients are able to advance their financial affairs by as much as five to 10 years.
+In many instances, our clients can advance their financial affairs by as much as five to 10 years.
 When you need the support of a dedicated, respected law firm, you can call on Young, Marr & Associates.